sylefeb/Silice/README.md

 ## What is Silice?

-Silice is an easy-to-learn, powerful hardware description language, that allows both to prototype ideas quickly and then optimize designs to be compact and efficient.
+Silice is an easy-to-learn, powerful hardware description language, that allows both to prototype ideas quickly and then refine designs to be compact and efficient.

 Silice achieves this by offering a few, carefully designed high level design primitives atop a low level description language.
 In particular, Silice allows to write and combine algorithms, pipelines and per-cycle logic in a coherent, unified way.
-It features a very powerful instantiation-time pre-processor, making it easy to describe parametric designs.
+It features a powerful instantiation-time pre-processor, making it easy to describe parametric designs.

 Silice offers a ready-to-go design environment, supporting many FPGA boards, both